aankul/Boston-Crime-and-Housing/readme.md

 ### Technologies used :-
-1) Python (Pandas, Numpy, Matplotlib) for Data cleaning
+1) Python (Pandas, Numpy, Matplotlib) for data cleaning
 2) Tableau for creating dashboards
 3) Jupyter Notebook for interactive scripting